 Jane was raised in the backwoods of Idaho, and is a University of Montana graduate.
 She spent 1968-72 at the Moose Creek Ranger Station within the Selway-Bitterroot Wilderness before making the leap to Washington, DC, where she spent 29 years working for the U.S. Department of Education.
 Within a month of retirement, she bought a house in Moscow, Idaho, and returned to her roots.

-Nancy Feldman, Board Member - Boise, ID
+Jerry Randolph, Board Member – McCall, ID

 Butch Harper, Board Member - Ketchum, ID